A Comprehensive Guide to Paying Off Your Student Loans

 - an extended repayment plan to stretch the payments out evenly over 25 years

-- a variety of income based (IBR) and pay as you earn repayment plans.
+- a variety of income-based (IBR) and pay as you earn repayment plans.

 The Standard Repayment Plan

 All borrowers of an eligible federal student loan are automatically enrolled in the Standard Repayment Plan if no other plan is selected.
-The repayment terms is 10 years.
+The repayment term is 10 years.
 Your payment will be at least $50 per month.
 A standard plan is paid off quicker than the other plans with a lower total interest amount.
 Because of the shorter time frame, your monthly payments will be higher.

 The Graduated Repayment Plan